Alleged Rapist Russell Brand Was Hiding ‘In Plain Sight’, Abusers Often Do

 But, still, here we are.
 Surveying the bags as they burst open next to the overflowing refuse bins behind the imposing buildings of powerful institutions.

 Abusers often hide in plain sight.
-Our society makes it easy for them to, even after the Me Too movement made us believe things would change.
+Our society makes it easy for them to, even now, over five years after the Me Too movement made it feel like things would change.

 “

 Abusers often hide in plain sight.
-Our society makes it easy for them to, even after the Me Too movement made us believe things would change.
+Our society makes it easy for them to, even now, over five years after the Me Too movement made it feel like things would change.

 ”